 On WiSE Girl Guide Badge Days, Girl Guides from the Kingston area come to Queen’s campus for a day to take part in hands-on engineering and science activities, while learning about the important role women have in STEM.
 At the end of the day, the girls will have met their badge requirements to earn a Girl Guides badge related to science and/or engineering!

 In the High School Outreach program, volunteers visit local high schools and speak to older students of all genders about their potential options in Science and Engineering as post-secondary topics of study.
 These presentations allow students to receive advice and guidance from Queen’s Students and encourage them to ask questions about STEM and post-secondary education.

 Winston Churchill Outreach Program is a program for girls in grades 4-6 at Winston Churchill elementary school.
-Our volunteers work with elementary students organizing science and engineering related activities and experiments during the girls lunch hours.
-Ultimately, the goal of this program is to mentor these young women, and promote learning about science and engineering in a fun and engaging atmosphere.
+Our volunteers work with the students, organizing science and engineering related activities and experiments during lunch hours.
+Ultimately, the goal of this program is to mentor these young women and encourage them to ask questions about STEM.